Water Distiller FAQs

 There are a lot of myths flying around.
 If you are worried, read this article: Nine Myths about Drinking Distilled Water (and why they are complete twaddle).

 Some people say that distilled water has given them clearer skin however there are no scientific studies linking drinking distilled water with clear skin.

 Is distilled water safe to drink?

+YES.
 Humans evolved drinking rainwater and rain is, after all, distilled water.
 There are no recorded harmful effects.
 Distilled water is perfectly safe to drink.